UModeler/UModeler.github.io/_sources/UVEditor/UnwrapGroup/CubeUnwrapTool.rst.txt

 Spacing
    The space between UV Islands.

+Keep Size
+   If true, UV size is propotional to the size of the selected polygon.
+If false, UV sizes of the selected polygons when being unwrapped are identical.

 Separate All
    If on, each polygon will be a UV island.
 If not, each connected polygon group will be a UV Island.